Steve-O: After Jackass (2004–2007)

 On July 18, 2006, Steve-O became a late contestant on the British reality show Love Island broadcast on ITV from Fiji in an effort to boost ratings.
 Despite stating he had stopped drinking, he asked for beer while on the show.
 On July 19, 2006, he abruptly left Love Island because he was not allowed the beer which he had requested.

 In November 2006, he went on a drug binge after being misdiagnosed with cardiomyopathy, a serious heart condition.
 He was later examined by heart specialists who concluded he was in good health.

 In 2007, Steve-O starred in his own television show called Dr. Steve-O on the USA Network.
 In the show, he helped make his guests cool and "de-wussify" them.
 That same year he appeared in Jackass 2.5, which mainly consisted of material that did not appear in the second Jackass movie.
 Additionally, he appeared with some Jackass alumni in National Lampoon's TV: The Movie.

+Ӏn 2007, Steve-O appeared in episode 5 on Scarred, discussing how he was "accidentally" stabbed in the back by a 3 foot samurai sword by Johnny Knoxville.

 On February 25, 2008, he appeared on The Howard Stern Show with Howard Stern, Robin Quivers and Artie Lange on Sirius Satellite Radio to promote his upcoming rap album Hard as a Rock.
 Another mix-CD released by Steve-O is called The Dumbest Asshole in Hip Hop.